-Q23.
+Q26.
 How should shadow accounting be applied?

 Practitioners may wish to consider whether any "shadow" adjustments are necessary in recognition of profits followed by losses in companies that record assets classified as "available for sale."
-Accounting guidance related to shadow accounting is found in ASC 320-10-S99-2, Announcements Made by SEC Staff at Emerging Issues Task Force (EITF) Meetings SEC Staff Announcement: Adjustment in Assets and Liabilities for Holding Gains and Losses as Related to the Implementation of Subtopic 320-10 (originally EITF D-41).
+Accounting guidance related to shadow accounting is found in ASC 320-10-S99-2, Announcements Made by SEC Staff at Emerging Issues Task Force (EITF) Meetings-SEC Staff Announcement: Adjustment in Assets and Liabilities for Holding Gains and Losses as Related to the Implementation of Subtopic 320-10 (originally EITF D-41).
 The accounting guidance suggests that companies record, as an adjustment to surplus through other comprehensive income, the impact on any items that would change were assets immediately sold that are carried as available for sale.
-With respect to reserves recorded in recognition of "profits followed by losses," such an adjustment could be required were the liquidation of such assets to cause a change in the establishment or release of reserves.
-This will depend on the methods employed to accrue and release the reserves, so practitioners may wish to review their methods to determine whether a shadow adjustment is needed.
+With respect to reserves recorded in recognition of profits followed by losses, such an adjustment or release of reserves.
+This determination will depend on the methods employed to accrue and release the reserves, so practitioners may wish to review their methods to determine whether a shadow adjustment is needed.